 Senior CE Camp is organised by a team of Christians from a diverse range of background from throughout South Australia.
 This team works together to ensure that camp runs smoothly and safely.

-This 5 day camp is held between Christmas and New Years January each year at Cornerstone College, Mount Barker.
+Camp is held between Christmas and New Years January each year at Cornerstone College, Mount Barker.

 Please email with registration enquiries.